Who’s at Legal Fault in Friday the 13th?

 With all that time spent analyzing the potential legal pitfalls in ’80s slasher films, it comes as a bit of a surprise to find out that Fialkoff is in fact not a big fan of the genre.

-“I cannot sit through [them],” she says of horror movies.
-“I get too scared.
-I think these little clips that we show in CLE are truly all that I can handle.
-I love Halloween, but I’m not a scary movie person.”
+“I cannot sit through [them],” she says.
+“I get way too scared.
+I have to close my eyes during most horror movies. … I think these short clips that we show in the CLE are truly all that I can handle.
+I love Halloween, but I’m not a scary-movie fan.”

 As for the Halloween CLE presentation, she plans to keep it going.
 “It blends my love of Halloween with law,” she says, “which I can’t complain about.”